{

 How to add final to variables and methods in typescript?

-Java provides the final keyword to variables, methods, and classes to p
+Java provides the final keyword for variables, methods, and classes to specify immutability.

-final variables added with the readonly keyword. initialize the value once and readonly later. readonly is introduced in that allows to initialization of the variable at declaration or constructor.
+In TypeScript, the final behavior for variables is achieved by using the readonly keyword, ensuring that the variable is only assigned once, typically during object construction. readonly is introduced in that allows to initialization of the variable at declaration or constructor.

 In the below example,